-Paragraphs 7.1 to 7.8 provide examples of the information that could be collected and presented within a Strategic Empty Homes Framework to evidence the scale of empty homes, pressures on social housing, homelessness, private rented sector and stock condition position.
-Appendix 2 provides a reference with useful links to data sources that have been referred to within this chapter.
+Paragraphs 7.1 to 7.8 provide examples of the information that could be collected and presented, (or referred to and linked when it is included in other published reports) within a Strategic Empty Homes Framework to evidence the scale of empty homes, pressures on social housing, homelessness, private rented sector and stock condition position.
+Appendix 1 provides a reference with useful links to data sources that have been referred to within this chapter.